Danilooa/npm_cookbook/README.md

 to create a package.json giving default answers for the questions run
 $ `npm init -y`

 You can set your own default answers.
-This way, every time you run $ `npm init` you don't have to give the same answers over and over.
+This way, every time you run $ `npm init`, you don't have to give the same answers over and over.
 Run the following example to set _danilooa_ as the default author through the property _init-author-name_
 $ `npm set init-author-name 'danilooa'`
 To check the available properties access [https://docs.npmjs.com/misc/config](https://docs.npmjs.com/misc/config) and search for _'init-'_.